alesandrsokirka/portfolio/index.md

 ***

-**Click here to see project** [Identifying fraudulent transactions](https://github.com/alesandrsokirka/tree_ensemble_fraud_detection/blob/main/fraud_detection.ipynb)
+**Click here to see project** [Identifying fraudulent clicks](https://github.com/alesandrsokirka/tree_ensemble_fraud_detection/blob/main/fraud_detection.ipynb)

 <img src="images/fraud.jpg?raw=true"/>

 **Skills used:** Python, Pandas, Matplotlib, Random Forest, GradientBoost Classifier, Bagging Classifier Algorithm

-**Project Objective:**  In this project we are going to solve chinese bank problem of identifying fraudulent transactions in their customer's account.
+**Project Objective:**  In this problem, we will use the features associated with clicks, such as IP address, operating system, device type, time of click etc. to predict the probability of a click being fraud.

 **Quantifiable result:** We could Clissify, which helps to resist being frauded .
 Result [**92%** accuracy](https://github.com/alesandrsokirka/tree_ensemble_fraud_detection/blob/main/fraud_detection.ipynb)